balzac-lang/balzac/docs/source/timed-commitment.rst

 that within this transaction Alice is committing the hash of the chosen secret: indeed, ``h`` is encoded within the script of the output of the transaction.
-This transaction can be redeemed either by Alice by revealing the secret, or by Bob, but only when the date ``dateD`` has passed.
+This transaction can be redeemed either by Alice by revealing the secret, or by Bob, but only when the date ``dateLock`` has passed.
-This constraint is encoded in the script with the expression ``after date dateD : ...``.
+This constraint is encoded in the script with the expression ``after date dateLock : ...``.

 After ``T_commit`` appears on the blockchain,
 Alice chooses whether to reveal the secret, or do nothing.